safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/auth-kit.md

 await safeAuthKit.signOut();
 ```

-You can get the Ethereum provider instance by calling the `getProvider` method.
+Call `getProvider` to get the Ethereum provider instance.

 ```typescript
 safeAuthKit.getProvider();
 ```

-We expose two events in order to know when the user is authenticated or when the session is removed.
+We expose two events to know when the user is authenticated or when the session is removed.

 ```typescript
 safeAuthKit.subscribe(SafeAuthEvents.SIGN_IN, () => {